ArthurClemens/polythene/app/lib/polythene/polythene/polythene.md

 Mithril is a small and fast MVC framework that encourages a clean app architecture.
 In Mithril pretty much everything is a function.
 Templates are functions that return objects, so they can be passed around, composed, mixed, have lazy rendering, etcetera.

-Polythene components are Mithril components, with all of their flexibility.
+Polythene components inherit all of the flexibility of Mithril components.